 2. Implementation costs (one-time, Year 1)

 One-time professional services to configure Pardot for your business.
 Real range: $7,000 for QuickStart up to $50,000+ for Enterprise multi-BU architecture.
-Most B2B mid-market teams need $10,000-$20,000 for a proper implementation that doesn't generate Year 2 rework.
+Most B2B mid-market teams need $10,000-$20,000 for a proper implementation that does not generate Year 2 rework.
 See our implementation cost guide for the full breakdown.

 3. Salesforce dependency (mandatory, recurring)

 Pardot cannot operate without Salesforce Sales Cloud licenses.
-Sales Cloud Professional is $80/user/month; Enterprise is $165; Unlimited is $330.
-For an 8-person sales + marketing ops team on Professional, that's $640/month or $7,680/year — every year, on top of Pardot.
+Per Salesforce Sales Cloud pricing: Sales Cloud Professional is $80/user/month; Enterprise is $165; Unlimited is $330.
+For an 8-person sales + marketing ops team on Professional, that is $640/month or $7,680/year — every year, on top of Pardot.
 Many TCO models miss this entirely.

 4. Hidden add-ons (variable, often surprise)